 Taking action to reverse the trend...

-This report marks the starting point for the IUCN Sampled Red List Index for Plants.
-It provides the baseline against which future changes can be tracked.
-And it shows clearly that urgent action is needed if we are to avoid losing 1 in 5 of our plant species.
-So, what happens next?
+Results from Phase I marks the starting point for the IUCN Sampled Red List Index for Plants.
+It provides the baseline against which future changes can be tracked - and it shows clearly that urgent action is needed if we are to avoid losing 1 in 5 of our plant species.

-Targeted fieldwork is needed to update our information, especially for plants whose status is changing rapidly.
-Species which have undergone a change on the ground, becoming more (or less) threatened, can be distinguished from those whose category has changed simply because our knowledge and understanding of the threats affecting them is now better.
+Species which have undergone a change in the wild, becoming more/less threatened, can be distinguished from those whose category has changed simply because our knowledge and understanding of the threats affecting them is now better.
 Only genuine changes in status will drive the Index.